excentric/excentric-nfc-malm/README.md

 The CLI application can be compiled to a native binary using GraalVM, which provides faster startup times and reduced memory usage:

-* Run `./build-native.sh` to build a native binary
+* Run `./scripts/build-native.sh` to build a native binary
 * The native binary will be created at `./malm-cli-app/build/native/nativeCompile/malm-cli-app`
-* The `cli-app.sh` script will automatically use the native binary if available
+* The `scripts/cli-app.sh` script will automatically use the native binary if available

 ## Usage